akremsoussi/Quiz/Readme.md

 * **Introduce New Features:** Implement additional functionalities to improve the quiz experience.

 Please submit a pull request on GitHub to share your proposed changes.

-### License:

-This project is distributed under the MIT License.
-Refer to the `LICENSE` file for details.

-**Play, learn movie trivia, and consider contributing to this fun and engaging quiz!**